-AFSP's latest data on suicide is taken from the Centers for Disease Control and Prevention (CDC) Data & Statistics Fatal Injury Report for 2011.
-To read AFSP's press release concerning the report, please click here.
+AFSP's latest data on suicide is taken from the Centers for Disease Control and Prevention (CDC) Data & Statistics Fatal Injury Report for 2012.
+To read AFSP's press release concerning the latest report, please click here.

 The Centers for Disease Control and Prevention (CDC) collects data about mortality in the U.S., including deaths by suicide.
-In 2011 (the most recent year for which data are available), 39,518 suicides were reported, making suicide the 10th leading cause of death for Americans (Figure 1).
-In that year, someone in the country died by suicide every 13.3 minutes.
+In 2012 (the most recent year for which full data are available), 40,600 suicides were reported, making suicide the 10th leading cause of death for Americans (Figure 1).
+In that year, someone in the country died by suicide every 12.9 minutes.

 To measure changes in the prevalence of suicide over time, the CDC calculates the country’s suicide rate each year.
 The suicide rate expresses the number of suicide deaths that occur for every 100,000 people in the population for which the rate is reported.